Languages Spoken in Switzerland

 The Swiss German speaking population has no written language of their own, there are just too many different idioms to agree on one only, therefore our written language is High German.
 For the five different idioms of Raeto-Rumantsch, "Rumantsch Grischun" was invented - with not much success.
 It's used for official texts and as 'official language' in communication with the administration, but the general populations keeps to their own idiom.

 Even though Switzerland is multilingual, it doesn't mean that all of us speak all four languages.
 Each canton decides which additional language is added to the curriculum and when.
-Most likely, Swiss Germans add French as their first language to learn at the age of 9, and the French and Italian speaking population German.
-As far as I know, only Graubünden adds Italian as well.
+Most likely, Swiss Germans add French as their first language to learn, and the French and Italian speaking population German.
+Only Graubünden adds Italian as well.
 The canton of Zürich discussed to forgo French and Italian in favour of English as the first language since it is used more and more in our global world.

 The difference in languages could easily deepen the rift between our regions.
 Interestingly enough, we manage to get along quite well, even if we quarrel amongst us and keep the 'Kantönligeist' (a deep regional attitude) alive.
 Although the French and Italian speaking population are culturally more influenced by their foreign neighbours than by the Swiss Germans, in the end, they cherish their otherness and independence too much to truly divide our nation.

 The language borders overlap.
 Some cantons are bilingual: Fribourg/Freiburg, Berne/Bern, and Valais/Wallis, even parts of Basel/Bâle.
 Graubünden/Grigioni/Grischun is the only trilingual canton, though Raeto-Rumantsch is hardly spoken by anybody else but the Rumantsch themselves.

 Standard or written German (also called High German) - the language we read and write - is the first foreign language we Swiss Germans have to learn when we start school.